 ⭐ Pro Tip: Shooting a large group?
 Consider stopping down to f/8 for even more depth of field!

-✅ Adjust your diopter.
-This is a quick and easy step that, when forgotten, can lead to a whole mess of out-of-focus images.
+This is a quick and easy step that, if forgotten, can lead to a whole slew of out-of-focus images.

-✅ Looking to get up close and personal with your clients or detail shots?
+Looking to get up close + personal with your clients or detail shots?
 Consider using a Macro Filter.
-Hoya Filters are cheaper than a macro lens and allow you to get quite close, all while maintaining focus!
+Hoya Filters are cheaper than a macro lens + allow you to get quite close, all while maintaining focus!

 ⭐ Pro Tip: It is important to stop down when shooting macro work.
-The closer you are to your subject the narrower your depth of field will be (small distance = small depth of field).
+The closer you are to your subject, the narrower your depth of field will be (small distance = small DOF).
 To compensate for this, stop down further than you think.
 Even f/11 will yield shallow depth of field.

-✅ Move yo’ feet!
-To keep your clients in focus as they move across your frame, move with them.
+To keep your clients in focus as they move across your frame, move with them:

 ✔️ Start by focusing on your subjects before they start moving.